dadan639/demo-repo/README.md

 # demo-repo
-# this is the first day i'm learning github

 Some Description!

+## Subheader

-i want work as a software developer
+this is the first day i'm learning github i want work as a software developer